Toni Storm: Other media

 As Toni Storm, Rossall is a playable character in the video games WWE 2K20 and WWE 2K22.
+She also appears in AEW Fight Forever as DLC.

 In August 2022, Rossall was featured as the cover girl of Fitness Gurls magazine.

 Personal life

 In June 2020, it was revealed that Rossall was dating American wrestler Juice Robinson.
 They were married in 2022.

-On 22 June 2021, Rossall came out as bisexual during her takeover of the WWE NXT Instagram account for Pride Month.
+In June 2021, during her takeover of the WWE NXT Instagram account for Pride Month, Rossall came out as bisexual.